 The cannabis industry is now online in Massachusetts, and there is an opportunity for the state to benefit financially and socially through the responsible use of cannabis.
 Hudson Botanical Processing, LLC (HBP) is looking to create new business and employment opportunities in the emerging cannabis industry.

-High-quality, great tasting vapes that are not filled will artificial flavors and fillers are needed in Massachusetts.
-Many consumers are not informed about the harmful chemicals such as PG, PEG, MCT, plastics, metals and vitamins that are often found in finished vaporizer products.
+Highquality, great tasting vapes that are not filled will artificial flavors and fillers are needed in Massachusetts.
+Many consumers are not informed about the harmful chemicals such as PG, PEG, MCT, and plastics that are often found in finished vaporizer products.